 Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay Primary care visits: \$0 copay for each Medicare-covered visit.
 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility Specialist visits: \$0 copay for each Medicare-covered visit.
 (SNF).
-Covered services include, but are not limited to:Physician services \$0 copay for each Medicare- covered lab services.
-Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings \$0 copay for each Medicare- covered diagnostic procedures/tests.
-Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous \$0 copay for each Medicare- covered X-ray services. tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, \$45 copay for each Medicare- covered diagnostic radiological services such as CT Scans, PET Scans, MRI, or MRA. arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the 20% of the cost for each patient's physical conditionPhysical therapy, speech therapy, and occupational therapy Medicare-covered radiation or chemotherapy.
-20% of the cost for each Medicare-covered surgical dressings, splints, casts, braces, prosthetics and orthotics. \$0 copay for each Medicare- covered therapy visits.
+Covered services include, but are not limited to:Physician services \$0 copay for each Medicare-covered lab services.
+Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings \$0 copay for each Medicare- covered diagnostic procedures/tests.
+Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous \$0 copay for each Medicare- covered X-ray services. tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy \$0 copay for each Medicare- covered diagnostic radiological services such as CT Scans, PET Scans, MRI, or MRA.
+20% of the cost for each Medicare-covered radiation or chemotherapy.
+20% of the cost for each Medicare-covered surgical dressings, splints, casts, braces, prosthetics and orthotics. \$0 copay for each Medicare-covered therapy visits.
 Authorization rules may apply.
-Referral is required by
+Referral is required by plan physician.
+Contact the plan for details.
+Plan for acuits.